Duchess Alexandra of Oldenburg: Charity work

 Alexandra loved her husband and her son deeply but she felt it was also her duty to help those in need.
 She embraced wholeheartedly charitable work, spending her allowance on donations to schools, hospitals and other institutions.
 Plain and unsophisticated, Alexandra liked simplicity and preferred to dress modestly, avoiding public life.
 She dedicated her time to religion and to her consuming interest in medicine.
 Alexandra's pleasant manners made her win many sympathies.
 She was well-liked by her two sisters-in-law Maria Alexandrovna and Alexandra Iosifovna.
-However, at the Russian court, Alexandra Petrovna's involvement in philanthropy was considered as excessive and she was regarded as a holy fool.
+However, at the Russian court, Alexandra Petrovna's involvement in philanthropy was considered excessive and she was regarded as a holy fool.

 In December 1861, the couple moved to their newly built Nicholas Palace on Annunciation Square.
 There, Alexandra used her White Lounge to stage charity bazaars and art exhibitions to raise money for orphans.
 In 1863, a church was added to her palace under the care of Alexandra's confessor, Archpriest Vasili Lebedev, who had great influence over the deeply devoted grand duchess.

 Lacking in beauty and social graces, Alexandra avoided court functions, instead of dividing her time between her charitable activities and farm work on the family's summer residence, Znamenka Palace, near Peterhof, which had been given to them as a wedding present.
 During the summer months at Znamenka, Nicholas and Alexandra entertained guests there.
 Grand Duchess Alexandra was also a gifted artist.
 She adorned the walls of Znamenka with her paintings.
 Even in the country, Alexandra continued her charity work.
 She started a first aid station from where she received patients, offered treatment and visited them at home.

 On 10 January 1864, Alexandra gave birth to her last child, Grand Duke Peter Nikolaevich of Russia.
 The following year, Alexandra became chairwoman of the board of trustees of the office of Empress Maria Alexandrovna which oversaw orphanages, founding homes, schools and hospitals.
 The area of medicine and nursing had a particular appeal to Alexandra, and sometimes she nursed the patients herself.
 In 1865, Alexandra founded a training institute for nurses in St Petersburg, the Pokrov of our lady commune.
 In spite of the differences in character and outlook, Alexandra and her husband lived in harmony for the first ten years of their married life.
 Initially, Grand Duke Nicholas respected and admired his wife's interest in charities and medicine as well as her being extremely religious.
 He financed a hospital in the city where her theories could be developed and put into practice and poor patients received care without charge.